tomaki19/git-multi-repo/README.md

 # git-multi-repo
 Git plugin to control multiple git repositories in a directory.

-# Install
-Copy `git-multi-repo` to a directory included in your system PATH and make it executable.

-# Help
-Use the help function for more information:

-    $> git multi-repo -h

 # Usage
 By default `git-multi-repo` iterates over all git repositories in the working directory and executes the specified git command: